 Hopefully these frequently asked questions will help you find the information you need!
 If you have additional questions, please contact firstname.lastname@example.org.

-Complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
+Complete the FAFSA (Free Application for Federal Student Aid) at studentaid.gov.
 To complete the FAFSA you will need to create a Federal Student Aid ID.
-You may create this at https://fsaid.ed.gov/npas/index.htm.
+You may create this at studentaid.gov.
 FAFSA for each school year is open on October 1st for the next school year.
 Southern State's school code for FAFSA is 012870.

 If Southern State is listed on the FAFSA, the FAFSA application results are sent directly to the College.
-Southern State sends you a packet of information in the mail regarding your eligibility for financial aid.
+Southern State will mail you a packet of information regarding your eligibility for financial aid.
 We typically start processing FAFSA information for the upcoming award year in March.
 After March we process FAFSA information daily as they come in.

 The FAFSA is an application that determines the following types of financial aid: